Extremal entanglement witnesses: Secondary constraints at zeros of witnesses

 Thus, if $f(t_0)=0$ we get secondary constraints $f'(t_0)=0$, and either $f''(t_0)>0$ or $f''(t_0)=0$, $f^{(3)}(t_0)=0$.
 If there is a second zero $t_1$, similar secondary constraints must hold there.
 It should be clear that we may replace the infinite set of primary constraints $f(t)\geq 0$ for every $t$ by the finite set of secondary constraints at the zeros $t_0$ and $t_1$.

-Because the zeros of a witness $\Omega$ are roots of a polynomial equation in several variables, they have the following property. \begin{theorem} The set of zeros of a witness consists of at most a finite number of components, where each component is either an isolated point or a continuous connected surface. \end{theorem} \begin{proof} Choose $(\phi_2,\chi_2)$ such that $f_{\Omega}(\phi_2,\chi_2)>0$, and define $f(t)=f_{\Omega}(\phi_1+t\phi_2,\chi_1+t\chi_2)$.
+Because the zeros of a witness $\Omega$ are roots of a polynomial equation in several variables, they have the following property. \begin{theorem} \textit{The set of zeros of a witness consists of at most a finite number of components, where each component is either an isolated point or a continuous connected surface.} \end{theorem} \begin{proof} Choose $(\phi_2,\chi_2)$ such that $f_{\Omega}(\phi_2,\chi_2)>0$, and define $f(t)=f_{\Omega}(\phi_1+t\phi_2,\chi_1+t\chi_2)$.
 For given $(\phi_1,\chi_1)$ and $(\phi_2,\chi_2)$ this is a nonnegative polynomial in the real variable $t$ of degree four, hence it has zero, one or two real roots for $t$.
 By varying $(\phi_1,\chi_1)$ we reach all the zeros of $\Omega$.
 The zeros of $f(t)$ will move continuously when we vary $(\phi_1,\chi_1)$, except that they may appear or disappear.
-This construction should result in a set of zeros as described in the theorem. \end{proof}
+This construction should result in a set of zeros as described in the theorem. \end{proof} Now let $(\phi_0,\chi_0)$ be a zero of $\Omega$, with $\|\phi_0\|=\|\chi_0\|=1$.
+Since the constraints~(\ref{eq:priminv}) on the polynomial $f_{\Omega}$ at $(\phi,\chi)=(\phi_0+\xi,\chi_0+\zeta)$ are actually independent of the normalization conditions $\|\phi\|=\|\chi\|=1$, we choose to abandon these nonlinear normalization conditions (nonlinear in the Hilbert--Schmidt norm) and replace them by the linear constraints $\phi_0^{\dagger}\xi=0$, $\chi_0^{\dagger}\zeta=0$.
+Strictly speaking, even these orthogonality conditions are not essential, the important point is that we vary $\phi$ and $\chi$ in directions away from $\phi_0$ and $\chi_0$.